Xenogears Original Soundtrack: Composition and writing

 The score contains 41 instrumental tracks, in addition to a choral track and two songs.
 According to Mitsuda, the music of Xenogears belongs to the traditional music genre.
 Though he first described it as stemming from "a world of [his] own imagining" rather than any specific country, he has also claimed a strong Irish or Celtic music influence.
 Mitsuda felt that composing for the game was very difficult due to the unfamiliarity of most Japanese with foreign traditionals, but expressed his wish for listeners of the soundtrack to open up to music from all over the world.
 His musical approach was to insert Celtic influences into "easy-to-listen-to" pop tracks, rather than making either "dense" Celtic music or simple background music.
 Other influences on the soundtrack include Arabic music on the desert town theme "Dazil, Town of Scorching Sands", and religious music, in keeping with the game's storyline.
 Mitsuda explained that he wanted music that "felt religious, but from a different angle".

 The opening movie of the game was produced before the corresponding track "Dark Dawn" was, and Mitsuda had to rearrange his composition after realizing some parts were out of synch with the frames by about a minute and a half.
 The choral track, titled "The Beginning and the End", was performed by a 41-voice choir named The Great Voices of Bulgaria and features lyrics written by Tetsuya Takahashi.
 His lyrics were translated from Japanese to English then to Bulgarian for the recording.
-Joanne Hogg sang in English on "Stars of Tears" and "Small Two of Pieces ~Screeching Shards~".
+Joanne Hogg sang in English on "Stars of Tears" and "Small Two of Pieces ~Broken Shards~".
 The latter took Mitsuda "an awfully long amount of time" just to compose the demo version.
 Masato Kato wrote the original lyrics for the two songs, and Hogg arranged them so that they would fit the melodies better and sound more Celtic.
 As with most of his previous soundtracks, Mitsuda composed a musical box arrangement of one of the main themes; in Xenogears' case, the track "Distant Promise" is the musical box version of "Small Two of Pieces".